 Running with an inefficient form is like cooking without the right ingredients.

 Spend some time evaluating and fine-tuning your running form and mechanics.
 This helps reduce the risk of injury, run faster, and helps you move more efficiently as a runner.
 Think of it like running-specific cross-training.

 Are my feet underneath my hips?
 Does my torso rotate?
 Is my spine straight or rounded?

 There are several free metronome apps available on your smartphone.
-Find one that works for you and let’s get running!
+Find one that works for you and let’s get running.

 Got your number?
 Great!
 Set your metronome to that number (ex: baseline= 175; set the metronome to 175 beats per minute).
-You will be repeating short run intervals, which can be done of a track for 600m (1.5 laps), or on the road for about 30 seconds.
+You will be repeating short run intervals, which can be done on a track for 600m (1.5 laps), or on the road for about 30 seconds.